freemn-del/freemn-del.github.io/index.md

 ### Yagi Antenna

-- A unidirectional antenna commonly used in communications for a frequency band of IO MHz to VHF and UHF.
+- A unidirectional antenna commonly used in communications for a frequency band of 10 MHz to VHF and UHF.

 ### Dipole Antenna